-I recently “Zoomed” with Baker Tilly wealth and estate planning professional, John Loew, and the father/son team of Sanford and Ethan Schmidt of Schmidt Financial Group to discuss the timely use of IDGTs to transfer family wealth during this time of crisis.
+Baker Tilly’s Gary Plaster recently “Zoomed” with wealth and estate planning professional, John Loew, and the father/son team of Sanford and Ethan Schmidt of Schmidt Financial Group to discuss the timely use of IDGTs to transfer family wealth during this time of crisis.

-Our discussion centered on the wealth transfer opportunities created by the COVID-19 pandemic, in particular using IDGTs to transfer wealth to the next generation.
-I asked John, Sandy and Ethan a series of questions to help us understand how to use IDGTs.
+The discussion is centered on the wealth transfer opportunities created by the COVID-19 pandemic, in particular using IDGTs to transfer wealth to the next generation.
+Read the full interview below for insight on how to use IDGTs.